Skip to main content

 Savings vs moving target (inflation-adjusted)

-How much down payment do you actually need?
+How much do you actually need down?

 Where to park down payment savings